aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/21_AccessEKSCluster.md

 #### Step 1: Open AWS CloudShell
 Open AWS CloudShell by navigating to: [https://console.aws.amazon.com/cloudshell](https://console.aws.amazon.com/cloudshell)

-{{% notice info %}}
-AWS CloudShell provides a browser-based shell with pre-installed AWS CLI, kubectl, and other tools needed for this workshop.
+::alert[AWS CloudShell provides a browser-based shell with pre-installed AWS CLI, kubectl, and other tools needed for this workshop.]{type="info"}
-{{% /notice %}}

 #### Step 2: Configure kubectl to Access Your EKS Cluster
 Once AWS CloudShell is ready, run the following command to configure kubectl to connect to your EKS cluster: